Pushp1992/news-api-react/README.md

 # This repository is meant for NEWS API

-Runs the app in the development mode.<br>
+To Runs the app in the development mode.<br>
 Open [http://localhost:7000](http://localhost:7000) to view it in the browser.

-* It inlcudes 3 Input Fields

-1. Entering gene symbol e.g. BRAF.
-2. Entering position in a protein sequence e.g. 600.
-3. Entering amino acid letter e.g. V

-* Setup: Procedure:

-* Checkout the master branch of the repository.
-* Install the npm module required for the project.
-* npm install

-* In case of any concern, you can send your query to pushp.ranjansingh@gmail.com

 # To install all modules
 ___